-Recovery housing is defined by the Office of Recovery Oriented Systems of Care (OROSC) as "providing a location where individuals in early recovery from a behavioral health disorder are given time needed to rebuild their lives, while developing the necessary skills to embark on a life of recovery.
+Recovery housing is defined by Substance Use, Gambling, and Epidemiology (SUGE) as "providing a location where individuals in early recovery from a behavioral health disorder are given time needed to rebuild their lives, while developing the necessary skills to embark on a life of recovery.
 This temporary arrangement will provide the individual with a safe and secure environment to begin the process of reintegration into society, and to build the necessary recovery capital to return to a more independent and functional life in the community.
 These residences provide varying degrees of support and structure.
 Participation is based on individual need and the ability to follow the requirements of the program."
 Recovery housing is expected to be a safe, structured, and substance free environment.